olympic-gym/olympic-gym.github.io/_posts/2020-09-23-AdvicesofNakerahPodcasts.md

 9. BugBounty is not just about to find XSS in unknown websites
 10. Build your environment, then try to Penetrate it this way you understand what is happening behind the scenes

+<u><a href="https://nakerah.net/podcast/15-hashem-alazizi-cyber-security-specialist-taqa/" style="color:#000000;">Nakerah Podcast 15, Hashem Al-azizi</a></u>

+1. Building a Network of connections is more important than sending your CVs to Companies
+2. Governance, Risk and Compliance (GRC)
+	1. Governance is creating the rules and responsibilities for everyone
+	2. Risk management is creating a list of possible risks that may affect the company and try to avoid them
+	3. Compliance is the part where we follow the rules of the previous two steps
+3. Commitment and discipline are two mandatory soft skills to succeed in CyberSecurity
+4. Shifting from the technical side to GRC will not be difficult
+5. Mentorship will help you a lot along your path
+6. regular and constant effort even though it were little more important than big efforts on irregular interval
+7. Sharing your knowledge with others will open doors you do not know about

 ## Technical

 1. Basics of systems and networks are a must to start in CyberSecurity Carrer